microsoft/verona/docs/internal/abi.md

 * `I8`, `I16`, ... `I128`: power-of-two-bits, 2's-complement, on the platform's native endian.
 * `F32`, `F64`: IEEE-754 (binary) floating point numbers.

 Booleans can be packed (ex.
-1 byte = 8 boolean values) for arrays on specific optimisations.
+1 byte = 8 boolean values) for class fields and arrays on specific optimisations.

 There are discussions on introducing non-power-of-two integers and other floating point sizes, but they won't be present for the first iteration of the compiler.